Body culture studies: Body cultures in plural

 "Culture" in singular is an abstraction.
 The study of body culture is always a study of body cultures in plural.
 Body cultures show human life in variety and differences, assimilation and distinction, conflicts and contradictions.
 This demands a comparative approach to otherness, and this is the way several studies in body culture have gone.

 Culture was studied as cultures already by the school of Cultural Relativism in American anthropology (American Anthropological Association) in the 1930s (Ruth Benedict).
 Postcolonial studies have taken this pluralistic perspective up again (Bale 1996 and 2004; Brownell 1995; Azoy 2003; Leseth 2004).
 The discourse in singular about "the body in our society" became problematic when confronted with body cultures in conflict and tension.

 The plurality and diversity of body cultures is, however, not only a matter of outward relations.
 There are also body cultures in plural inside a given society.
 The study of different class habitus (→class culture), youth cultures, gender cultures (→gender identity) etc. opened up for deeper insights into the differentiation of civil society.

 Configurational analysis

 Body culture studies try to understand bodily practice as patterns revealing the inner tensions and contradictions of a given society.
 In order to analyze these connections, the study of body culture has turned attention to the configurations of movement in time and space, the energy of movement, its interpersonal relations and objectification (→Configurational analysis (Konfigurationsanalyse)).
 Above this basis, people build a superstructure of institutions and ideas, organising and reflecting body culture in relation to collective actions and interests (Eichberg 1978; Dietrich 2001: 10-32; see keyword 2).

-By elaborating the complex interplay between bodily practice and the superstructures of ideas and conscience, body cultures studies challenge the established history and sociology.